I'm a paragraph. Click here to add your own text and edit me. It's easy.

 Lavandula (common name lavender) is a genus of 39 known species of flowering plants in the mint family, Lamiaceae.
 Lavender is identified as an aromatic evergreen shrub with leaves and flowers that contain scented oil.
 The spikes of flowers are purple, and less commonly pink or white.
 Lavender's fragrance is comprised of 180 different constituents and is a staple of the perfume industry.

-We currently have over 4500 plants under cultivation and are in the process of preparing more fields for planting.
+We currently have over 6000 plants under cultivation.
 We only use organic farming practices.

 We grow Lavendula angustifolia (English Lavender), which produces the finest oil for perfumes and culinary uses.
 Our varietals include Violet Intrigue, Folgate and Maillette.